Is Bethel a Cult?

 My friendship with God can only go where His lordship has already been. — Bill JohnsonNot that I’ve ever seen.

-Some folks may regard Johnson has a modern-day prophet, but certainly not a reincarnation of Jesus!
-But no one, repeat NO ONE, I’ve heard — including himself — has even hinted at this idea!
+Some folks regard Johnson has a modern-day prophet, but certainly not a reincarnation of Jesus!
+But no one, repeat NO ONE, I’ve heard — including Bill himself — has even hinted at this idea!

 When I see Bill Johnson, I see one of the most humble and Christ-like ministers I’ve ever encountered in my 5+ decades of serving Jesus.
-If all of his critics demonstrated the same kind of attitudes that he does, this article would be superfluous.
-Just saying…
+If all of his critics demonstrated the same kind of attitudes that he does, this article would be entirely superfluous.
+Just saying… 😊

 Is They Is or Is They Ain’t?